Data-Science-Chronicles/realtime-age-and-gender-detection-with-opencv/README.md

 ## Training

-The model was trained using a Kaggle notebook available (here) [https://www.kaggle.com/code/rashidrk/age-and-gender-detection].
+The model was trained using a Kaggle notebook available [here](https://www.kaggle.com/code/rashidrk/age-and-gender-detection).
 Due to RAM constraints, the training process was limited to only 110 images per age.
 While this approach can work, it's worth noting that using a small number of images for training may lead to overfitting.

 ## Face Detection